By Mike Dub

 The Galapagos Affair: Satan Came to Eden, a mysterious and immersive historical documentary from Daniel Geller and Dayna Goldfine, tells the story of three small groups of Europeans in the late 1920s who do not come to their senses, who do remove themselves from civilization.
 However, their utopia comes to a disastrous end under a cloud of adultery, greed, and murder.
 Through the use of incredible archival footage, diaries and memoirs, the film brings to life the sad parable of a group seeking utopia, but who instead find the frailty of humanity.

 The directors begin by constructing a detailed history of the uncomfortable commingling of the three sects of voyagers.
-First, the deserted island is discovered by Friedrich Ritter, a German doctor and Nietzschean philosopher, and his lover, Dore Strauch.
-Despite the true hardships of life on the island (“Our Eden is no place of rest,” Strauch writes), their story is publicized by sensational newspapers in Berlin, inspiring a second couple, the Wittmers, to join them.
+First, the deserted island gets discovered by Friedrich Ritter, a German doctor and Nietzschean philosopher, and his lover, Dore Strauch.
+Despite the real hardships of life on the island (“Our Eden is no place of rest,” Strauch writes), their story is publicized by sensational newspapers in Berlin, inspiring a second couple, the Wittmers, to join them.
 Annoyed by the encroachment of others on his domain, Ritter reaches an uneasy compromise with the Wittmers, and he helps them find shelter over an hour’s walk away from his camp.